Jo9871/Jo9871/README.md

 </div>

-### <div align="center">I'm Josh, a an A-Level student who likes to code in my freetime. 👨‍💻 Coding since 2020.</div>
+### <div align="center">**I'm Josh, a an A-Level student who likes to code in my freetime. 👨‍💻 Coding since 2020.**</div>

-- 🔭 I’m currently working on a discord bot and dashboard.
+- 🤖 I’m currently working on a Discord Bot and Dashboard.

-- 🌱 I’m currently coding in Javascript and HTML.
+- 📃 I’m currently coding in Javascript and HTML.

-- ❓  I am in love with coding Discord Bots!.
+- ❓  I really enjoy coding Discord Bots!.